BrahiamAcosta/ArquiSoft_Laboratorio2/README.md

 * Get random Aircraft
 * Get application version
 * health check
-  Including integration with GitHub Actions, Sonarqube (SonarCloud), Coveralls and Snyk
+  Including integration with GitHub Actions, Sonarqube (SonarCloud), Coveralls
 ### Folders Structure
 In the folder `src` is located the main code of the app In the folder `test` is located the unit tests